Petros Molyviatis

-From 28 August 2015 to 23 September 2015, was the Minister for Foreign Affairs in the caretaker cabinet of Vassiliki Thanou-Christophilou.
-He had previously served as Minister for Foreign Affairs from 17 May to 21 June 2012 in the caretaker cabinet of Panagiotis Pikrammenos, and from 10 March 2004 to 15 February 2006 in the first cabinet of Kostas Karamanlis.
+From 28 August to 23 September 2015, was the Minister for Foreign Affairs in the caretaker cabinet of Vassiliki Thanou-Christophilou.
+He had previously served as Minister for Foreign Affairs from 17 May to 21 June 2012 in the caretaker cabinet of Panayiotis Pikrammenos, and from 10 March 2004 to 15 February 2006 in the first cabinet of Kostas Karamanlis.

 Early life and education

-Born in Chios, he studied Law at the National and Kapodistrian University of Athens and entered the Greek Foreign Ministry after graduation.
+Born in Chios, Molyviatis studied Law at the National and Kapodistrian University of Athens and entered the Greek Foreign Ministry after graduation.
 His mother Agapi was the sister of the writer Elias Venezis and came from Ayvalik in Asia Minor.

 Career

 As a career diplomat, he served in the Permanent Delegation of Greece to the United Nations in New York and NATO in Brussels.
 He also served in the Greek embassies in Moscow, Pretoria and Ankara.
 From 1974 to 1980, Molyviatis was diplomatic advisor and director general of the political cabinet of Prime Minister Constantine Karamanlis.
 During the terms of office of Constantine Karamanlis as Greek president from 1980 to 1985 and 1990 to 1995, he was secretary general of the Presidential office.

 In the 1996 and 2000 legislative elections he was elected a member of the Greek parliament for the New Democracy party.
 He was appointed Greek Foreign Minister in May 2004 following the victory of New Democracy party in the legislative election of 7 March 2004.
 As Minister for Foreign Affairs, Molyviatis was a signatory to the Treaty establishing a Constitution for Europe, which was never fully ratified and never entered into force.

 His name was mentioned as a potential candidate for prime minister of Greece of the coalition government decided between government and opposition in November 2011.

-From 17 May to 21 June 2012, he served again as Minister for Foreign Affairs in the caretaker cabinet of Panagiotis Pikrammenos.
+From 17 May to 21 June 2012, he served again as Minister for Foreign Affairs in the caretaker cabinet of Panayiotis Pikrammenos.
 Molyviatis was again appointed, on 28 August 2015, as an interim Minister for Foreign Affairs in the caretaker cabinet of Vassiliki Thanou-Christophilou.

-Personal life
+Personal life and death

-He speaks English and French.
-He is chairman of the Konstantinos Karamanlis Foundation.
-He is married and has one daughter and one son.
+Molyviatis spoke English and French.
+He was chairman of the Konstantinos Karamanlis Foundation.
+Molyviatis was married and had one daughter and one son.

+Molyviatis died from respiratory failure at a hospital in Athens, on 4 May 2025, at the age of 96.